 Tips for Sending Your Pay for Delete Letter

-There are some tips on Goodwill letters and I got the examples for those here.
+There are some tips on Goodwill letters and I got the examples for those at a website that is no longer live, so I can’t share the link.
 This is an awesome and very helpful site!!!
 Good luck and don’t give up!!!

 You can use this to get your credit score free!
 My suggestion is to get one (you can get three per year total), work towards fixing these, THEN after about 4-5 months, get the second to ensure the old stuff is taken off!
 Good luck!